MicrosoftDocs/office-developer-client-docs.es-ES/docs/access/desktop-database-reference/gotopage-macro-action.md

 - Office.Version=v15
 localization_priority: Normal
 ms.openlocfilehash: 10d55b435a59594eaf3e8380b6690ebbda63a258
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28712375"
+ms.locfileid: "32292163"
 ---
-# <a name="gotopage-macro-action"></a><span data-ttu-id="48f70-102">IrAPágina (acción de macro)</span><span class="sxs-lookup"><span data-stu-id="48f70-102">GoToPage macro action</span></span>
+# <a name="gotopage-macro-action"></a><span data-ttu-id="185a2-102">IrAPágina (acción de macro)</span><span class="sxs-lookup"><span data-stu-id="185a2-102">GoToPage macro action</span></span>

-<span data-ttu-id="48f70-103">**Se aplica a**: Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="48f70-103">**Applies to**: Access 2013, Office 2013</span></span>
+<span data-ttu-id="185a2-103">**Se aplica a:** Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="185a2-103">**Applies to**: Access 2013, Office 2013</span></span>

-<span data-ttu-id="48f70-p101">Puede usar la acción **IrAPágina** para mover el enfoque del formulario activo al primer control de una página especificada.
+<span data-ttu-id="185a2-p101">Puede usar la acción **IrAPágina** para mover el enfoque del formulario activo al primer control de una página especificada.
 Puede usar esta acción si ha creado un formulario con saltos de página que contenga grupos de información relacionada.
 Por ejemplo, podría tener un formulario Empleados con información personal en una página, información de la oficina en otra e información de las ventas en una tercera.
 Puede usar la acción **IrAPágina** para moverse a la página deseada.
-También puede presentar varias páginas de información en un único formulario mediante controles de pestaña.</span><span class="sxs-lookup"><span data-stu-id="48f70-p101">You can use the **GoToPage** action to move the focus in the active form to the first control on a specified page.
+También puede presentar varias páginas de información en un único formulario mediante controles de pestaña.</span><span class="sxs-lookup"><span data-stu-id="185a2-p101">You can use the **GoToPage** action to move the focus in the active form to the first control on a specified page.
 You can use this action if you have created a form with page breaks that contains groups of related information.
 For example, you might have an Employees form with personal information on one page, office information on another page, and sales information on a third page.
 You can use the **GoToPage** action to move to the desired page.
 You can also present multiple pages of information on a single form by using tab controls.</span></span>

-## <a name="setting"></a><span data-ttu-id="48f70-109">Configuración</span><span class="sxs-lookup"><span data-stu-id="48f70-109">Setting</span></span>
+## <a name="setting"></a><span data-ttu-id="185a2-109">Configuración</span><span class="sxs-lookup"><span data-stu-id="185a2-109">Setting</span></span>

-<span data-ttu-id="48f70-110">La acción **IrAPágina** tiene los siguientes argumentos.</span><span class="sxs-lookup"><span data-stu-id="48f70-110">The **GoToPage** action has the following arguments.</span></span>
+<span data-ttu-id="185a2-110">La acción **IrAPágina** tiene los siguientes argumentos.</span><span class="sxs-lookup"><span data-stu-id="185a2-110">The **GoToPage** action has the following arguments.</span></span>

 <table>
 <colgroup>